mishnit/mishnit.github.io/code-review-checklist.md

 # Resource Leaks
   - [ ] No memory leaks
-  - [ ] Law of Demeter (principle of least knowledge) is not violated
-  - [ ] Methods return early without compromising code readability

 # Thread Safety
   - [ ] Objects accessed by multiple threads are accessed only through a lock, or synchronized methods.